zeek/zeek/scripts/base/frameworks/notice/index.rst

-   Adds a new notice action type which can be used to email notices to the administrators of a particular address space as set by :bro:id:`Site::local_admins` if the notice contains a source or destination address that lies within their space.
+   Adds a new notice action type which can be used to email notices to the administrators of a particular address space as set by :zeek:id:`Site::local_admins` if the notice contains a source or destination address that lies within their space.

 :doc:`/scripts/base/frameworks/notice/actions/page.zeek`